 Katmercim: for baklava and katmer

 But Katmercim isn’t only about baklavas!
-If you have time, you should definitely sit down and enjoy some warm katmer with a big dollop of maraş ice cream.
-Katmer is a pastry, a parcel made out of yufka (a sort of filo pastry) filled with kaymak (clotted cream) and sprinkled with a lot of ground pistachio.
+If you have time, you should sit down and enjoy some warm katmer with a big dollop of maraş ice cream.
+Katmer is a thin crispy pastry made of yufka (a sort of filo pastry) filled with kaymak (clotted cream) and sprinkled with a lot of ground pistachio.
 It’s super good!

 To order, show them which baklava you want and explain how many you want; bir (1), iki (2), üç (3), dört (4), …, yarım kilo (1 pound), bir kilo (2 pounds).
 If you want to order 1 katmer, say bir adet katmer.